 Nominations for Fellowship are to be evaluated by the Membership and Awards Committee convened in accordance with Rule 9.4 of the CGA Constitution.

 Fellowship shall only be conferred on the unanimous vote of the Committee based on the recommendation of the Membership and Awards Committee.

-Candidates for Fellowship must be nominated, and the nomination must be seconded, by a Life Member, Honorary Member or Honorary Life Member.
+Candidates for Fellowship must be nominated and seconded by a Grammarian or member of an affiliated club.
 The nomination form is to include a statement pertaining to the candidate’s outstanding service to the Association and/or the School.

 Please complete the form below.
 Alternatively, you can download a nomination form here and return it to our office via mail/email.